-As part of the National Health and Medical Research Council (NHMRC) funded Research Project, “An Inter-generational Learning and Living Campus: A New Model for Healthy Senior Living and Integrated School Communities across Urban and Regional Australia”, Queensland University of Technology (QUT) is offering one full-time, 3-year PhD scholarship to undertake research into Inclusive Campus Environments Project.
-See https://grandschoolsproject.wordpress.com/
+As part of the National Health and Medical Research Council (NHMRC) funded Research Project, 'An Inter-generational Learning and Living Campus: A New Model for Healthy Senior Living and Integrated School Communities across Urban and Regional Australia', QUT is offering one full-time, 3-year PhD scholarship to undertake research into the Inclusive Campus Environments Project.

 The PhD project is designed to gather multidisciplinary (planning and design) data, experience and knowledge to design and test small case study projects or pilots embedded within community applying experience and knowledge from successful international cases.

 The project includes a review of existing literature and intergenerational programs.
 The data will be collected via key informant interviews and surveys.
 The project may also include existing case study data collection via observations.
-The project produces a case study model that will be tested with key industrial partners.
+The project will produce a range of building design prototypes which will be tested with key industrial partners.